Today’s marketers are dealing with a shift in consumer behaviors in media consumption.

 Those days are over.

 The fragmentation of the media landscape in the past twenty years is remarkable.
 In the era of just three main television networks, buying advertising time wasn’t a particularly difficult task.

 Now, one of the toughest jobs in the world — and most certainly one of the most difficult and thankless in marketing — is media buying, because there are countless ways to reach audiences.
 This is especially true in social, where new advertising opportunities (on Facebook and beyond) are being introduced seemingly every day.

 But we can’t use yesterday’s strategy with today’s new ad vehicles.

 Top-of-mind awareness requires companies to send messages consistently, but today’s consumers besieged with every company of every type, size, and description jostling for attention, making pleas to friend, follow, subscribe, read, watch, and click.
-Unimaginative marketers attempt to stand out with message frequency, or by exchanging bribes for attention (resulting in an explosion of Facebook contests and giveaways, among other tactics).
+Unimaginative marketers attempt to stand out with message Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad., or by exchanging bribes for attention (resulting in an explosion of Facebook contests and giveaways, among other tactics).